google-deepmind/mujoco/doc/computation.rst

 Inverse dynamics and optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The objective of inverse dynamics it to recover the applied force and contact force given the position, velocity and
+The objective of inverse dynamics is to recover the applied force and contact force given the position, velocity and
 acceleration of the multi-joint system.
 With hard contacts this computation is impossible.
 Consider pushing against a
 wall without moving.
 The contact force cannot be recovered from the kinematics, unless of course we consider the
 material deformations - in which case we need a soft contact model.
 Inverse dynamics are trivial to compute with